 Through our PSHE curriculum, children learn about citizenship, relationships with others, health and safety and how to make a positive impact on the world around them.
 We also develop children's abilities to reflect on their learning and build on their skills of perseverance and resilience.

-Over four years the school has delivered this further by evaluating and reflecting what makes our curriculum vibrant and our learners successful.
-We have a whole school Resilience Programme that has 10 main skills.
+We also have an incredibly strong compassionate resilience programme, aimed to support children as they move through school and beyond.
 This programme teaches our pupils how to cope during adversity and how to enjoy and celebrate successes.
 This is a fundamental part of a PSHE but more than this, it is about our school values and our school imperative.
+Use the link below to learn more about this.

 Charlie - Our School Dog